When you get a watermelon with too many seeds, try this refreshing drink.

 This recipe was taught in one of our City Market cooking classes on Inspired Vegetarian food, with instructor Jessica Bongard from Sweet Lime Cooking Studio.
-While the recipe suggests using a tool called a spiralizer to slice the zucchini, you can also slice it thinly into strips with a knife or a mandolin.
+While the recipe is called a salad, it functions equally well as a dessert, with its sweet medjool dates and pistachios.

 Feel free to be creative with this salad and use the veggies and spices you have on hand such as apples, broccoli, corn, celery, green beans, peppers, etc.

 An easy appetizer to pop in the oven while a turkey or chicken is roasting.

 These cookies are nutty and delicious from using local whole wheat pastry flour